Archiecool4/miscellaneous/README.md

 # Miscellaneous
 These are just some random things I coded in my free time.

+- Bash
+  - `check_large_pack_files.sh`: I wrote a script to sort through large objects in the pack of Git repositories.
+It identifies the largest `NUMFILES` blobs in the pack, reports its size, commit hash it was introduced in, and checks their containment in the specified `BRANCH`.
+The default arguments are the 10 largest files and containment in `origin/main`.
 - C++
   - `quicksorter.cpp`: I coded the quicksort algorithm as my first C++ program.
 It takes in integers from the command line.
 - C